lukaritri/wave/README.md

 ## Notes

-This is my first time using React JS and Typescript.
-Constructive feedback is welcome and appreciated.
+This project is a work in progress and part of my continued learning in modern frontend development.